The-Somkene/easyEnvGuard/readme.md

 ## ⚠️ Error Handling

-If an environment variable is missing or has the wrong type, `EnvGuard` will throw an error:
+If an environment variable is missing or has the wrong type, `EasyEnvGuard` will throw an error:

 ```sh
 EnvGuardError: Missing required environment variable: JWT_SECRET